KSD-CO/rust-mcp/README.md

 ## Prompts

-Prompts are parameterised message templates that clients can use to start conversations.
+Prompts are parameterised message templates clients can use to start conversations.

 ```rust
 use mcp::{prelude::*, GetPromptRequest};